A foodie Christmas in Bohol, Philippines 2016

 - Fried Ice Cream – sort of like fried bread with ice cream in between and then slathered with chocolate sauce.
 This was superb; and

 - Black Sambo – yep you read it right.
 I could not quite believe my eyes when I saw it, ha ha.
 There it was front and centre in the menu.
 Apparently a Christmas favourite.
 Its sort of 100% cocoa with evaporated milk for the bottom layer, and then evaporated milk with gelatin for the top layer.
 I loved this.
 It’s a cracker.
-Almost truffle like chocolate on the bottom with intense cream on the top.
-Call it what ever you want, I’ll have it again.
+Almost truffle-like chocolate on the bottom with intense cream on the top.
+Call it whatever you want, I’ll have it again.

-Day 7 of A foodie Christmas in Bohol, Philippines 2016 – 27/12/16
+Day 7 of A Foodie Christmas in Bohol, Philippines 2016 – 27/12/16

-Day 8 of A foodie Christmas in Bohol, Philippines 2016 – 28/12/16
+Day 8 of A Foodie Christmas in Bohol, Philippines 2016 – 28/12/16

 Yet another day escaping from Sherwood today.
 We decided to take a private multi-cab and drive down to Hennan Resort Alona Beach.
-Wow, with a capital W. This place is so so good.
-We actually did try to book this place for our stay, but it was solid booked.
+Wow, with a capital W., This place is so so good.
+We actually did try to book this place for our stay, but it was solidly booked.
 But hey we paid to get in for the day and we ate and ate here as well.
 Lunch was great.
-A tad over local local prices, but still not too bad in comparison to Singaporean pricing for food.
+A tad over local prices, but still not too bad in comparison to Singaporean pricing for food.
 And I have to say it was absolutely superb food, really it was.

 Here we go;

-First up was Gambas Al Ajilo – shrimp sautéed in olive oil, garlic, Spanish paprika and a wee dash of brandy.
+First up was Gambas Al Ajilo – shrimp sautéed in olive oil, garlic, Spanish paprika, and a wee dash of brandy.
 Ding dong!
-Sounds amazing doesn’t it.
+Sounds amazing doesn’t it?
 Not bad for pool bar food!
 Akin to our mate Eduard’s version at My Little Tapas Place, but Eduard’s is of course way better.

 I go straight on for the Pork Lechon Kawali with Tubar Vinegar and Chili dipping sauce.
 I tell you The Philippines do pork well.
 If you are a fan of roast pork with crackling, look no further.
-You have to come to Philippines.
+You have to come to the Philippines.
 This version of the dish from Hennan Resort was just superiorly good.
 You have to try!!!
 Moist, crunchy, chili, vinegary, all in one – soooooo good!!!

 Quite surprisingly Ollie went for pizza.
 A spicy meat lovers pizza.
-Nothing really more to write about this item, its a pizza that has meat and chili, hence spicy meat lover.
+Nothing really more to write about this item, it’s a pizza that has meat and chili, hence spicy meat lover.
 Hmmmmm!

 Spicy peanuts, fried in a certain way so not greasy.
 Mixed with chili and candied fruits.
 Corking!

-And of course I could not turn down the chance to try the sisig here.
-Having smelt another guests plate of this, as he sat at the pool bar chomping it down, I just could not resist the urge to explore what their version would be like.
+And of course, I could not turn down the chance to try the sisig here.
+Having smelt another guest’s plate of this, as he sat at the pool bar chomping it down, I just could not resist the urge to explore what their version would be like.
 I ordered it of course.
 This was a sisig sent from heaven my friends.
 It was missing the liver, but the little fatty bits made up for that, also a little crunch from the jowl bits.
 It was spicy hot which was awesome, almost to the point of being a little cheeky.
 Hennan Resort you have a sisig that easily has a place in my Top Ten Best ever.
 It was just incredible food, I loved this one.
 Even a wee unique addition of a squirt of mayonnaise on top – I think the Japanese version as it was a little vinegary in taste.